-- (a) Students who have not attained the "integral" level in French second language (FSL) take this course.

-- (b) In order to maintain their knowledge of French as a Second Language, Third Year anglophone students who have reached the "integral" level have the choice: (i) to opt for ONE university course in French, as the timetable permits, after consultation with the Second Languages Department and with the approval from the department which offers the selected course or (ii) to take a second language course of three periods a week.
+- (a) Students who have not attained the "integral" level in French second language take this course. - (b) In order to maintain their knowledge of French as a Second Language, Fourth Year English-speaking students who have reached the "integral" level may, if they wish: (i) opt for ONE university course in French, as the timetable permits, with the approval of the department which offers the selected course or (ii) take a second language course according to the possibilities within the Department of Second Languages. - (c) Two elective courses.
+If PHY 427 is chosen, then two Mathematics courses have to be taken in the second term. - (d) One elective course. - (e) Three elective courses.
+If PHY 427 was chosen in first term, one of these courses has to be a Mathematics course in (d).

-- (c)

-- 1. First term

-- ADM 341 Applied Statistics (3,-,3)

-- PHY 381 Electronics and Applications I (2,4,6)

-- 2. Second term

-- INF 363 Structured System Analysis (3,-,3)

-- MAT 351 Probability (3,-,3)

-- 3. Timetable and Personnel permitting.